python/cpython/Doc/c-api/veryhigh.rst

    there was an error, there is no way to get the exception information.
 For the meaning of *flags*, see below.

-   Note that if an otherwise unhandled :exc:`SystemError` is raised, this function will not return ``-1``, but exit the process, as long as ``Py_InspectFlag`` is not set.
+   Note that if an otherwise unhandled :exc:`SystemExit` is raised, this function will not return ``-1``, but exit the process, as long as ``Py_InspectFlag`` is not set.